 How can I study at The International Hotel School?

-- Full-time studies – This is where you attend lectures (50%) at the campus and do experiential learning (50%) in 4* and 5* hospitality establishments in areas surrounding each Campus.
-You can study Hospitality Management, Hotel Operations, Food & Beverage Management, or Culinary Arts by the full-time method of study.
+- Full-time studies – These programmes consists of 50% academic (classroom) study and 50% work integrated learning (practical) which takes place in leading hospitality establishments.
+The programme’s equal emphasis on both academic and work integrated learning ensures that graduates are job ready.
+You can study Hospitality Management, Hotel Operations, Professional Cookery & Kitchen Management, or Culinary Arts by the full-time method of study.
 You pay a tuition fee and need to cover the costs of your transport and accommodation.

-- Traineeship studies – This is where you are selected via a series of interviews to be trained at a Hotel (usually a distance away from each Campus).
-You will study via distance and online learning, while you are working at the Hotel and you will receive a small allowance.
+- Traineeship studies – Based on well established apprenticeship principles, a Traineeship is an alternative to full time tertiary education.
+Trainees are selected via a series of interviews to be trained at a Hotel (usually a distance away from each Campus).
+You will study via distance and online learning, whilst you are working at the Hotel and you will receive a small allowance.
 You pay a tuition fee and need to cover the costs of your transport and accommodation.
 You need your own computer with internet capability to make contact with your on-line tutors.

 - Distance Learning/Correspondence – This is a purely distance learning method where you pay per subject (there are over 30 to choose from) and you receive the textbook and you study entirely on your own.
 You need to write you exam within 12 months of registering.
 You arrange your own experience learning or job.